top of page

 Everyone wants the "perfect pitch deck template."
 But here’s a hard truth: templates are guardrails, not answers.
 They give you structure, but not strategy.

-A lot of founders blindly copy the 10-slide outline from Sequoia or Y Combinator.
+A lot of founders blindly copy the 10-slide pitch deck template by Guy Kawasaki.
 It’s fine in theory.
 But unless you understand why those slides are in that order, you’ll end up building something that looks right but feels off.
 Your audience will sense it—even if they can’t articulate it.

 The right pitch deck flow isn’t about ticking boxes.
 It’s about building narrative tension.
 And that tension comes from earning every slide, not rushing through them.